Izder456/izder456.github.io/_works/rant0ne.md

 Well, this package is planned to be removed from the Gentoo base-repo, next month.

-The standpoint I've seen in favor of this change has some merit, but for the end user it could potentiall be extremely annoying to fix.
+The standpoint I've seen in favor of this change has some merit, but for the end user it could potentially be extremely annoying to fix.

 Paraphrased: